rafiks7/Caf-Quest/README.md

 Done as part of Headstarter AI's Hackathon 1 in 2024

 Unfortunatly did not realize that chrome extension content security policy is strict enough such that it doesn't allow Javascript Maps API, even when customized.
+This project remains on localhost since this error prevents it from publishing.

 Contributors:
 * Rafik Shukralla